Independent report

 However, we do have information from CQC on the evidence categories it intends to prioritise in assessments of primary health services, NHS acute and independent hospital services, care homes and supported living, and independent consulting doctors.

-• in NHS acute and independent hospital service assessments, CQC indicated that only 13% of quality statements underpinning the key question ‘safe’ will prioritise ‘outcomes’ evidence, while 100% should prioritise ‘people’s experience’ evidence
+As shown in Tables 4 and 5 below, in NHS acute and independent hospital service assessments, CQC indicated that only 13% of quality statements underpinning the key question ‘safe’ will prioritise ‘outcomes’ evidence, while 100% are likely to prioritise ‘people’s experience’ evidence.

 Table 4: the proportion of quality statements where the evidence category ‘outcomes’ should be used, by key question and sector (based on internal CQC guidance)